dtolnay/watt/README.md

 ```

 Next we need to make a small proc-macro shim crate to hand off the compiled Wasm
 bytes into the Watt runtime.
+It's fine to give this the same crate name as the
+previous crate, since the other one won't be getting published to crates.io.
+In
-In a new Cargo.toml, put:
+a new Cargo.toml, put:

 ```toml
 [lib]